-The tools that can be used in testing and debugging a CICS application program that accesses DB2 are those normally used in a CICS environment.
-These include:

-- The execution diagnostic facility (EDF)
+The tools that are typically used in a CICS environment can be used to test and debug a CICS application program that accesses DB2.
+These include: the execution diagnostic facility (EDF), the CICS auxiliary trace, and transaction dumps.

-- The CICS auxiliary trace

-- · Transaction dumps.

 For information about these and other problem determination processes, see Chapter 11, "Problem determination for CICS DB2," on page 169.